lich4/ChargeLimiter/Readme.md

 ## Known issues

-* Due to the lack of devices to test with, CL may not supported on iOS<=11, and v1.4.1+ may not fully supported on iOS17+.
+* Due to the lack of devices to test with, CL may not supported on iOS<=11.
 * Floating window is not supported on iOS<=12.
 * For deb version, some tweaks will cause CL to stuck at SplashScreen, it's not a bug of CL itself. these tweaks, injected into com.apple.UIKit, can be found in /Library/MobileSubstrate/DynamicLibraries(rootful), and /var/jb/Library/MobileSubstrate/DynamicLibraries(rootless).